Taking Steps Toward DFARS Compliance: Multi-Factor Authentication

 It soon becomes obvious that there is a lot to consider when choosing the best Multi-Factor Authentication solution for your business.
 It is important to realize the ‘true cost’ of implementation.
 This value factors in the cost of the system and of the resources required to successfully implement and support the solution across your firm.
-Following the saying, ‘Do it once and do it right’ it is a good idea with a deployment of this nature, and could save you profusely in cost and resources invested.
+Following the saying, ‘Do it once and do it right’ it is a good idea with the deployment of this nature and could save you profusely in cost and resources invested.

 Does your organization need assistance choosing and implementing the right solutions to become compliant before the December 2017 DFARS compliance deadline?
 CyberSheath has the expertise to provide you with leading solutions and give you the guidance you need.
 We have a specialized team of Cybersecurity Professionals who have proven industry experience to guide and assist your business in achieving compliance.